rwightman/efficientdet-pytorch/README.md

 - [ ] Addition and cleanup of OpenImages dataset/training support from a past project
 - [ ] Exploration of instance segmentation possibilities...

-Before the COVID-19 madness changed priorities I was looking into signing up for GitHub Sponsors.
-I've decided for now to focus on building.
-However, if you are an organization interested in sponsoring and any of this work, or prioritization of the possible future directions interests you, feel free to contact me (issue, LinkedIn, Twitter, hello at rwightman dot com)
+If you are an organization is interested in sponsoring and any of this work, or prioritization of the possible future directions interests you, feel free to contact me (issue, LinkedIn, Twitter, hello at rwightman dot com).
+I will setup a github sponser if there is any interest.

 ## Models